From April 2023 to November 2024 one or two weekend a month

 Appropriate occlusal contact pattern for implant prostheses

-Configuration of occlusal surface and the pattern and disposition of occlusal contact points
+Configuration of occlusal surface and the pattern and disposition of occlusal

 Position and direction of occlusal ridges, and grooves